theSKa/CV/readme.md

 ## Experience

 ### (2012-14) Freelance Graphic Design

+My design portfolio is available on [Behance](https://www.behance.net/JADH), with a few more examples of that work on [Tumblr](http://jh704.tumblr.com/).

 #### REBRANDING for Smart Works
 Designed new logo, website, business card and letterhead